Conserved quantities for black hole solutions in pure Lovelock gravity: Black hole solutions. The case

-Of course, because (\ref{obs_cone}) is negative, the observer is inside the dynamic light cone (\ref{dynamic_cone}) when $f\geq 0$ for (\ref{dS_5}).
-That takes a place outside the apparent horizon, $r \geq r_A(v)$, defined by (\ref{horizon_A}).
-In the dS black hole case, for $0<r<r_A$ there exists also $r=r_R$ defined by (\ref{r_R}) that restricts a possibility to use the freely falling observer on a background geometry.
+Because (\ref{obs_cone}) is negative, the observer is inside the dynamic light cone in (\ref{b+d_cone}) when $f\geq 0$ for (\ref{dS_5}).
+This takes place outside the apparent horizon, $r \geq r_A(v)$, defined by (\ref{horizon_A}).
+For (\ref{dS_5}) in the region $0<r<r_A$ there exists also $r=r_R$ defined by (\ref{r_R}) that restricts the possibility to use such a freely falling observer.

-It turns out that in the dS black hole case it is not simple to define the relation between the event horizon defined by (\ref{horizon_AdS_V}) and the apparent horizon defined by (\ref{horizon_A}).
-On the one hand, keeping in mind (\ref{mu}) and (\ref{mu_C}), one finds ${dr_+(v)}/{dv}>0$ that leads to the inequality $f(r_+(v),v) > f(r_A(v))$.
-But a qualitative analysis shows that the last inequality can be derived both when $r_+>r_A$ and when $r_+<r_A$ in various regions and in various time intervals.
-The relations between $r_+$ and $r_A$ can be derived dependently on the choose of parameters of the model.
-More concrete conclusions can be done by deep numerical calculations that is not the task of the present paper.
+In the asymptotically dS black hole case, it is not simple to define the relation between the event horizon defined by (\ref{horizon_AdS_V}) and the apparent horizon defined by (\ref{horizon_A}).
+On the one hand, keeping in mind the requirement of monotonic behavior in $v$, one finds ${dr_+(v)}/{dv}>0$ leading to the inequality $f(r_+(v),v) > f(r_A(v))$.
+On the other hand, a qualitative analysis shows that the last inequality can be derived both when $r_+>r_A$ and when $r_+<r_A$ in various regions and in various time intervals.
+More concrete conclusions can be made using in depth numerical calculations that are outside the scope of the present paper.

-Finally, keeping in mind the above conditions, we can present the local energetic characteristics ${\cal I}^\alf(\xi)$ for the freely falling observer with the proper vector (\ref{xi_static}) in the dS case.
-We present them in Appendix \ref{case_dS}.
+Finally, keeping in mind the above conditions and restrictions, we can present the local energetic characteristics ${\cal I}^\alf(\xi)$ for the freely falling observer with the proper vector (\ref{xi_static}) in the dS case.
+These are presented in Appendix \ref{case_dS}.